How does Alabama state income tax and unemployment insurance work in 2026?

 Professional athletes, professional entertainers, and public figures are excluded from the safe harbor by name.
 Day-31 triggers full retroactive Alabama withholding plus an employer obligation to file the missed A-6 or A-1 returns.
 Track the day count from arrival, not from when work starts.

 The act includes a penalty and interest waiver for employers who relied in good faith on either (a) a time-and-attendance system that tracks employee location daily, or (b) the employee’s annual written estimate of Alabama days.
 The waiver doesn’t cover collusion or actual knowledge of fraud.
 Teamed’s payroll keeps a daily location ledger for every multi-state hire so the waiver always applies.
-Source: Alabama Department of Revenue, 30-Day Safe Harbor Rule, accessed 20 May 2026.
+Source: Alabama Department of Revenue, 30-Day Safe Harbor Rule (Act 2025-334), accessed 20 May 2026.

 The 2024 full-exclusion experiment ended 30 June 2025.
 From tax year 2026 to 2028, Alabama allows employees a $1,000 individual deduction for qualified overtime compensation (Act 2026-604, HB 527).
 It’s a deduction on the personal return, not an employer-side exclusion, so payroll withholding on overtime continues as normal.